csariyildiz/csariyildiz.github.io/_posts/linux/rhel/2024-07-06-processes-and-basic-monitoring.md

 When a filesystem is mounted, it means that the storage represented by that filesystem is made accessible.
 Storages are integrated into the overall directory structure of the operating system.

-Each entry in the "Filesystem" column identifies the type and source of the mounted filesystem.
+Each entry in the "filesystem" column identifies the type and source of the mounted filesystem.
 It can include various types such as physical partitions (`/dev/sd*`), device-mapper devices, network file systems (NFS), and more.
 Understanding these names helps to identify where the storage is coming from and how it is organized on the system.

 We can also use df with -T option as df -T it will also show disk filesystem type.